Kicksaw-Consulting/simple-mockforce/README.md

 There are plans to read the XML consumed by the meta API in order to enforce more rigidity inside the virtual instance, but this is not yet implemented.

+## All HTTP traffic is blocked

+When using `@mock_salesforce`, do note that the `requests` library is being patched with `responses`, so any calls you make to any other APIs will fail unless you patch them yourself, or patch the code which invokes.